killermoehre/killermoehre.github.io/README.md

     PrivateTmp=true
     PrivateNetwork=true

-To enable this configuration, put those files into `/etc/systemd/system/`, run `systemctl daemon-reload` and `systemctl enable --now proxy-to-haprxy.socket`.
+To enable this configuration, put those files into `/etc/systemd/system/`, run `systemctl daemon-reload` and `systemctl enable --now proxy-to-haproxy.socket`.
 The `/run/haproxy.sock` is now available from the network and can be reached via `telnet`.
 To check this, one can use

     echo 'show stats' | telnet 10.0.0.3 20000